realsumantaroy/CS6910-Assignment-1/README.md

 # CS6910-Assignment-1

-This README file guides you through all the code present in this repository and provides instructions on how to implement it correctly.
+This README file guides you through all the code present in this repository and provides instructions on how to implement it correctly. <br>
 Also, link to my WandB project: https://wandb.ai/sumanta_roy/CS6910_assignment_1/reports/Sumanta-s-CS6910-Assignment-1--Vmlldzo3MTU4NTE5

 ## Root Directory